– Understanding the capabilities and limitations of the top technologies out there –

 Note on handling of emails

 First the email body is analysed by our NLP and then the subject line.
-If in both cases our NLP does not recognize a pre-trained skill, the subject line text is used as user query forwarded to GPT.
-If the subject line includes no text, the email body text (excl. signature etc) is used as user query.
+If in both cases our NLP does not recognize a pre-trained skill, the email body text is used as user query forwarded to GPT.
+If the subject line includes no text, the email body text (excl. signature etc) is used as user query directly.
 It is therefore the best to leave the subject line of your emails to Brian blank.

 Finally, we would like to elaborate on the differences between ChatGPT and Brian.
 We would also like to explain what are the differences between using GPT via Brian vs. using ChatGPT directly.